 Accepting That Sometimes Pause and Silence are Wise and Courageous Acts of Sanity

 Typically over the holiday season I would have been posting about things like how to deal with holiday stress and how to make the most of 2018 but if I’m being 100 percent, it just didn’t feel right this year.
-You hear about natural disasters on the news, but the gravity of them right where you live can make you feel like your in some kind of alternate universe.
+On top of numerous mind-boggling natural disasters worldwide in 2017, the gravity of them right where you live can make you feel like your in some kind of alternate universe.
 It just seems so surreal.

 Maybe I could have written about some of my personal losses earlier but that just didn’t feel right either.
 I can’t really tell you why I chose not to other than I did the best to listen to that little voice inside, feeling that sometimes in the thick of pain and loss the best option may be to go silent for a minute.
 Just go inside for however long it takes.
 Sometimes it’s all you can do to simply deal.
 And that’s okay.